 By nightfall, I even had a witness.
 Ian, my partner, finally met my doppelgänger, and together, we observed this apparition of myself arrive through our bedroom mirror.
 The veil had thinned.

-It was an unusually balmy morning for May first in New England.
-Ian had already departed for a seven a.m. tee time.
-Our rented home was deliciously all mine to start my day.
-The window over our small altar in our bedroom was cracked open to bring in a cross-breeze.
-Just as I was about to light the candle and incense, as I did each morning, the new placement of my cream-colored queen chess piece surprised me.
-It normally sat on the periphery.
+It had been an unusually balmy morning for May first in New England.
+Ian had already departed for a seven a.m. tee time and I relished having the house to myself.
+A warm, soft breeze blew the bedroom curtains.
+Before I lit the candle and incense on our shared altar, the new placement of my queen chess piece surprised me.
+Normally, it sat on the periphery of the small, square, cherry table.
 Now, she occupied at the center.
 Ian and I had an unwritten rule that our sacred objects were off limits; touching them was taboo.
 Why would he do it?
 The queen of all pieces is symbolic of sovereignty.

-Our altar was a small two-by-two-foot cherry table nested beside the waist-high, overstacked bookshelf.
-On it were various rocks from our hikes, Ian’s crystal pyramid, a Red-tailed hawk feather, a hand-blown blue glass perfume bottle filled with Kauai ocean water, my mother’s silver filigree butterfly pin, and a major arcana tarot card, the Tower.
+Nested beside the waist-high, over-stacked bookshelf, our altar displayed various rocks from our hikes, Ian’s crystal pyramid, a red-tailed hawk feather, a hand-blown blue glass perfume bottle filled with Kauai ocean water, my mother’s silver filigree butterfly pin, and a major arcana tarot card, the Tower.